alejandroereyesb/demo_sequelize_join/README.md

         const query = await Autores.findAll({
             // call the data in the other table
             include: {
-                // refer the model
-                model: Entradas,
+                model: Entradas, //Entradas is the model to be included
-                // refer the Foreign Key in the other model
-                where: { idAuthor },
+                where: { idAuthor }, //Query will filted by idAuthor
+                as: 'entradas', //Alias for the relationship as declared in the association.
             }
         })
         res.status(200).json(query);